mrchu39/fritz-classification/README.md

 ### Redshift Determination for Classified Sources

-The script will first search for sources saved since the inputted date that are classified but do not have redshifts in Fritz.
+The script can search for sources saved since the inputted date that are classified but do not have redshifts in Fritz.
 If any exist, the user can proceed to run SNID on these sources to determine redshift.
 If the source has a spectrum on Fritz, the user will be prompted to enter in a spectrum to use in SNID.
 The Fritz page will open in your browser.
 Some helpful things to check are:

 * **The spectra themselves**: check the dates of the uploaded spectra, typically a classification will occur a day or so after the spectrum was uploaded.
 If there are duplicate uploaded spectra, it does not matter.
 Generally, the "constep" spectra have lower SNR and were used for classification.
 If there is none in this time frame, check below.
 * **Classifications**: Since these sources have classifications, check the date they were classified, and choose the spectrum that led to classification.